Walk-up tickets are not available. Please purchase your ticket online prior to arrival. Masks recommended, but no longer required.

 To be more inclusive, the JMZ also now has bilingual labels in English and Spanish, as well as audio labels in both languages.

 The Friends of the Palo Alto Junior Museum & Zoo are a non-profit benefit corporation whose mission is to support and enhance the Palo Alto Junior Museum & Zoo.
 They raised the funds to design and reconstruct the Junior Museum & Zoo, they support the development of new exhibits and are committed to reducing inequity in science education.
-For over 20 years The Friends have funded the Science Outreach Program through which JMZ Educators provide hands-on STEM instruction (Science, Technology, Engineering and Math) to at-risk schools in East Palo Alto and East Menlo Park and in Santa Clara County.
+For over 20 years The Friends have partially funded the Science Outreach Program through which JMZ Educators provide hands-on STEM instruction (Science, Technology, Engineering and Math) to at-risk schools in East Palo Alto and East Menlo Park and in Santa Clara County.
 During the 2020-21 academic year, the JMZ delivered science materials kits and nearly 500 virtual lessons to more than 2,000 underserved students.

 The JMZ is owned and operated by the City of Palo Alto.